HRithIkGowDA/Placement_Preperation/README.md

 # Placement Prepration
-Hello folks, I have created this repository specifically for competitive questions and for placements preparation.
+Hello guys, I have created this repository specifically for competitive questions and for placements preparation.
 ### Prepare for data structures and algorithms:
 - [GeekForGeeks](https://www.geeksforgeeks.org/):
     - [Data Structures](https://www.geeksforgeeks.org/data-structures/)